20 Ways to Reduce Your Digital Footprint

 6) Disable location tracking – Check the apps you use on your mobile phone for location tracking in the setup.
 This often provides you with location-based suggestions but can also track your every movement.
 If you want to continue using the app, keep in mind that you can toggle on and off the tracking when you need to use the service.

 7) Remove personal information on social media – Review your social media accounts and remove any personally identifying information that you can.
 To help reduce your digital footprint, stop filling out quizzes that ask you to checkmark items like states visited or favorite items.
 Also, stop taking those personality polls like which comic book character, dog, or celebrity best fits your personality.
 These questionnaires are designed to get you to unwittingly share more personal details than you might normally, including answers to security questions.

 8) Review the privacy and security settings – Check your privacy settings on the social media platforms you use including all publicly available information.
-The University of Cincinnati published a good article on managing social media privacy settings.
+The Social Pilot published a good article on managing social media privacy settings.